What Causes Seizures in Dogs and Cats?

 Elements in the blood directly influence the brain.
 Among the most significant are sodium, potassium, chloride, calcium, glucose, and blood pH.
 For example, Chihuahua puppies are inclined to develop seizures because their bodies don't have reserves to maintain normal blood sugar levels.
 Lactating mothers develop seizures because their blood calcium levels are depleted by nursing young.
 This is most common when the puppies are 3-4 weeks old and have ravenous appetites.

 Nerve cell membranes are like woven walls with gates.
 The membranes provide structure, but they are built so that some molecules can pass right through them.
 Most molecules, though, pass through the gates.
 These gates have receptors that are open and active or closed and inactive.
 For seizures to occur, molecules must either penetrate the walls or the gate receptor molecules must be open.
 Faulty construction of walls or gates increases the likelihood that molecules that should not enter the nerve cell can enter and stimulate seizure activity.
-Because the membrane walls of nerve cells are 60% fat, pets receiving good Omega 3 fatty acids from flax or fish oils have the healthiest nerve cell walls.
+Because the membrane walls of nerve cells are 60% fat, pets receiving good Fish Oils & Omega 3 from flax or fish oils have the healthiest nerve cell walls.

 There is a system that prevents nerve cells from being too open to excitatory signals, but just as a friend who is wildly enthusiastic about something can entice other friends to become excited, nerve cells can excite each other so they fire repeatedly and create seizure activity.
 The process of exciting other neurons is called kindling, and it is one of the reasons that partial seizures become generalized seizures and that petit mal seizures can become grand mal seizures.
 Kindling is most likely when seizures occur often or with increasing force and when pets don't receive anti-seizure medication.